bsmith89/longev-mgen/doc/submission.md

 Based on the characterization of genes and genomic regions with a role in starch utilization in the closely related genus _Bacteroides_, it is plausible that alpha-amylase localized to the outer membrane may be common to starch utilizing bacteria in the order _Bacteroidales_ [@Shipman1999].
 Indeed, B1-A and B1-B both have three OM-localized genes predicted to code for GH13 containing lipoproteins (B1A280, B1A301, B1A333 in B1-A and B1B...TODO...in B1-B),
-each in a separate PUL (see Figure pul_diagrams).
+each in a separate PUL (see Figure 2).
 <!-- TODO: Update figure references and be consistent. -->
 While it also includes members without this activity, GH13 is the main family of alpha-amylases [@Janecek2014].
 These genomic regions also possess additional genes with carbohydrate-active domains that are expected to interact with alpha-glucans.

 ![
-Figure pul_diagrams: Polysaccharide utilization loci in _Bacteroidales_.
+Figure 2: Polysaccharide utilization loci in _Bacteroidales_.
 Diagrams of the Sus
 operon (**A**) and the dextran associated PUL (**B**) of _B. thetaiotaomicron_ along with five putative starch-associated PULs identified in three _Muribaculaceae_ MAGs (**C**-**G**).